 Serre-Chevalier © Frederique Voisin-Demery

 There isn't much in the way of shopping in Serre-Chevalier other than the usual tourist shops and ski equipment stores.
-There are supermarkets and basic amenities like a post office, bureau de change and ATMs available.
+There are supermarkets and basic amenities like a post office and ATMs available.

 There are roughly 100 restaurants to choose from in Serre-Chevalier, ranging from fine dining to pizza and burgers.

 Serre-Chevalier has a relaxed and low-key nightlife, with a number of bars and one or two discos in Villeneuve and Chantemerle.
 Like many ski resorts, there is a much livelier atmosphere in the winter ski season.

 Off the slopes there are a number of activities, including carriage and sleigh rides, ice skating, sledding, and taking advantage of the resorts' fitness centres and indoor swimming pools.
 Monêtier has a large thermal spa complex.
 In the summer, popular activities in Serre-Chevalier include hiking, canoeing, mountain biking, hang gliding, rock climbing and more.
 The resort operates four chairlifts in the summer for walkers and cyclists.

 Despite its size, Serre-Chevalier has a relatively quiet nightlife, so those looking for a wild party may be disappointed.